DCW3227/Horiseon-Website-Challenge/README.md

 Gave the website a more descriptive title

-Made code more semantic by adding a main tag and section tags.
+Made code more semantic by adding a footer tag and section tags.